 The Many Benefits of Apple Cider Vinegar

 While white vinegar, a common kitchen staple, has its fair share of benefits, it doesn’t compare to apple cider vinegar.
-Treating health concerns that range from minor issues like hiccups to relieving cold symptoms, diabetes, heart problems and more, there are a lot of important reasons to keep apple cider vinegar in your pantry.
+For instance, treating health concerns that range from minor issues like hiccups to relieving cold symptoms.
+Also, diabetes, heart problems and much more.
+There are a lot of important reasons to keep apple cider vinegar in your pantry.

 A Bit of History

 Apple cider vinegar has been used for health-related purposes for centuries.
-It was commonly used to help heal wounds, for cleaning and sanitizing and to preserve food.
-Even Hippocrates, recognized as the father of medicine, recommended a concoction of honey mixed with apple cider vinegar to sick patients to help treat coughs.
+Commonly used to help heal wounds, for cleaning and sanitizing and to preserve food.
+Even Hippocrates, recognized as the father of medicine, recommended a concoction of honey mixed with apple cider vinegar.
+He would give this to sick patients to help treat coughs.

 There are several ingredients that vinegar can consist of, including apples, honey, molasses and grains.
 First the apples are put through a crushing process.
 Bacteria and yeast are then added to the liquid to start the alcohol fermentation process.
 The sugars are transformed into alcohol as well.
 During the second fermentation process, the alcohol is turned into vinegar by acetic acid-forming bacteria, also referred to as “acetobacter”.
 Acetic acid is the key ingredient in vinegar that causes its bold, sour flavor.

-Unfiltered, organic, apple cider vinegar is nutrient rich, containing a substance referred to as the “mother,” which includes strands of proteins, friendly bacteria and enzymes that give it a cobweb like, cloudy appearance.
+Unfiltered, organic, apple cider vinegar is nutrient rich.
+This contains a substance referred to as the “mother”.
+Included are strands of proteins, friendly bacteria and enzymes that give it a cobweb like, cloudy appearance.
 Many believe that it’s the “mother” that delivers most of the health benefits.

 The Key Role of Apples in Apple Cider Vinegar

-Apples have long been known for their health benefits which include, but are not limited to reducing the risk of asthma, cancer and cardiovascular disease.
-Research has also indicated that consuming apples improves the intestinal environment.
+Apples are known for their health benefits.
+These include, but are not limited to reducing the risk of asthma, cancer and cardiovascular disease.
+Research indicates that consuming apples improves the intestinal environment.
 In addition, apples contain several phytochemicals that work as antioxidants.
-These phytochemicals have also been found to be successful at lowering cholesterol and suppressing cancer cell proliferation.
+These phytochemicals are also found to be successful at lowering cholesterol and suppressing cancer cell proliferation.

 Health Related Benefits of Apple Cider Vinegar

-Apple cider vinegar contains healthy ingredients that include vitamins, including vitamins B and C, minerals, amino acids, acetic acid, citric acid, magnesium and polyphenolic compounds, all key elements for optimal health.
+Apple cider vinegar contains healthy ingredients.
+These include vitamins B and C, minerals, amino acids, acetic acid, citric acid, magnesium and polyphenolic compounds.
+All key elements for optimal health.
 Following are additional health benefits of this powerful vinegar option.

 Disease Fighting Properties

 The high concentration of beneficial ingredients in apple cider vinegar helps prevent disease by combating oxidative stress.
-This type of stress is caused by free radical toxins found in food, water and the environment that burdens the body.
+This type of stress is caused by free radical toxins found in food, water.
+Also, in the environment that burdens the body.
 In a healthy body, free radical production is counteracted by antioxidant activity.
-If this balance is negatively affected, you’ll experience more free radicals than healthy antioxidant activity, with the result being oxidative stress.
+If this balance is negatively affected, you’ll experience more free radicals than healthy antioxidant activity.
+Thus, resulting in oxidative stress.
 This imbalance will ultimately result in disease.
-It appears that apple cider vinegar may have the potential to help the body maintain a healthy balance by adding antioxidant rich vitamins and enzymes, encouraging good health.
+It appears that apple cider vinegar has the potential to help the body maintain a healthy balance.
+This is done by adding antioxidant rich vitamins and enzymes which encourages good health.

 Having a healthy liver and kidneys is crucial when it comes to sustaining optimum health and a quality life.
-Apple cider vinegar can help protect the kidneys and liver by supporting the body’s detoxification pathways and battle the constant bombardment of chemicals we all face environmentally.
+Apple cider vinegar can help protect the kidneys and liver by supporting the body’s detoxification pathways.
+Also, battles the constant bombardment of chemicals we all face environmentally.

 Fights the Common Cold

 There are several ways to take advantage of apple cider vinegar’s anti-microbial benefits.
-When diluted with warm water, apple cider vinegar can help relieve a scratchy sore throat when used as a gargling solution.
+When diluted with warm water, it can help relieve a scratchy sore throat when used as a gargling solution.
 The acetic acid in the vinegar also fights bacteria and germs that make us feel sick.